ion2014/OPTActionLogs/faq_en.md

 # Frequently Asked Questions

 ## 1. What can I do next if I delivered my application XXX weeks ago, but still haven't got a receipt?
+### - Answer: Check if the check/money order has been cashed.

 ## 2. Where can I look up the most recent updates on OPT application processing?